paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-907-the-air-force.md

 The date of the enactment of the National Defense Authorization Act for Fiscal Year 2023, referred to in subsec. (k)(1), is the date of enactment of Pub.
 L. 117–263, also known as the James M. Inhofe National Defense Authorization Act for Fiscal Year 2023, which was approved Dec.
 23, 2022.

+The date of the enactment of the National Defense Authorization Act for Fiscal Year 2026, referred to in subsec. (l)(3), is the date of enactment of Pub.
+L. 119–60, which was approved Dec.
+18, 2025.

-The date of the enactment of the National Defense Authorization Act for Fiscal Year 2024, referred to in subsecs. (l)(1) and (m)(1), is the date of enactment of Pub.
+The date of the enactment of the National Defense Authorization Act for Fiscal Year 2024, referred to in subsec. (m)(1), is the date of enactment of Pub.
 L. 118–31, which was approved Dec.
 22, 2023.

 #### Amendments
+2025—Subsec. (j)(1).
+Pub.
+L. 119–60, § 141(b)(1), substituted “paragraphs (2) and (3)” for “paragraph (2)” in introductory provisions.

+Pub.
+L. 119–60, § 141(a)(1), substituted “a total aircraft inventory of air refueling tanker aircraft—” and subpars.
+(A) to (D) for “a total aircraft inventory of air refueling tanker aircraft of not less than 466 aircraft.”

+Subsec. (j)(2).
+Pub.
+L. 119–60, § 141(a)(2), substituted “below the applicable level specified in paragraph (1)” for “below 466” in introductory provisions.

+Subsec. (j)(3), (4).
+Pub.
+L. 119–60, § 141(b)(2), (3), added par.
+(3) and redesignated former par.
+(3) as (4).

+Subsec. (l).
+Pub.
+L. 119–60, § 142(a), amended subsec. (l) generally.
+Prior to amendment, subsec. (l) placed limitations on retirement of F–15E aircraft and funding for unit personnel or weapon system sustainment activities for retained F–15E aircraft.

+Subsec. (m)(1).
+Pub.
+L. 119–60, § 143, substituted “September 30, 2030” for “September 30, 2029” in introductory provisions.

+Subsec. (n).
+Pub.
+L. 119–60, § 1632(a), added subsec. (n).

+2024—Subsec. (m)(1).
+Pub.
+L. 118–159 substituted “September 30, 2029” for “September 30, 2028” in introductory provisions.

 2023—Subsec. (l).
 Pub.
 L. 118–31, § 131(a), added subsec. (l).

 Subsec. (m).
 Pub.
 L. 118–31, § 132, added subsec. (m).